 \textbf{Delegating life-and-death control.} Users also raised fundamental ethical concerns about ceding control over human life to machines.
-P17 described, \textit{``It feels like I’m completely handing the fate of a living being over to something that has no life, and that makes me feel uneasy''}.
-This concern intensified in multi-passenger scenarios.
-The same participant noted that \textit{``The more people there are, the less likely I am to choose robotaxi.
+P17 described, \textit{``It feels like I’m completely handing the fate of a living being over to something that has no life, and that makes me feel uneasy.''} This concern intensified in multi-passenger scenarios.
+The same participant noted that \textit{``The more people there are, the less likely I am to choose robotaxis.
 I wouldn’t even dare to entrust one person’s life to it, let alone several people’s.
 And even if one person agrees, what if the others don’t?
 If even one person disagrees, then this car really shouldn’t be used.''}

 \textbf{Overlearning.} Some users worried that robotaxis may overlearn undesirable driving behaviors, such as aggressive merging or cutting in.
-P04 reported \textit{``I expected it to be relatively conservative and well-behaved.
-So when it suddenly cut in, I was really shocked.
-That lane-cutting behavior made the experience quite unpleasant.
-It feels like something goes wrong and it suddenly decides to cut in.''}
+P04 reported, \textit{``I expect it to be relatively conservative and well-behaved.
+So when it suddenly cuts in, I am really shocked.
+That lane-cutting behavior makes the experience quite unpleasant.
+It feels like something goes wrong, and it suddenly decides to cut in.''}